Sold Magazine's September Event Guide

+One of my favorite drawn characters, Skeleton Cardboard, gets his own show at BSMT Space in East London.
 The street-side cardboard skeletons have come a long way, with the artist's work having evolved into a modern day dictionary of symbols, tech jargon and disclaimers and in doing so, encapsulates a longing for the simple, analog life of the past.

 Affordable Art Fair NYC returns for its Fall edition, welcoming over 70 local, national and international exhibitors, to showcase original contemporary work from over 300 contemporary artists.
 Diverse artworks range between $100 to $10,000.
 Events include Artmaking Workshops, Opera performances, a Young Talent Exhibition and a Limited Edition Print by Adam Bridgland.

 The Non-Violence Art Project has collaborated with creatives including Paul McCartney, Johnny Johansson, and Yoko Ono to design a series of limited-edition sculptures available at the fair.

 We hope you enjoy these events as much as we do, and hope to see you there!

 Find all of these events at our SOLD Magazine calendar, continually updated by our crew.

 Sold Magazine is your daily online content provider for all things art in and around NYC.

 Read the latest news & interviews, original photographs & videos, review our calendar of events, listen to our podcast; your complete daily dose of art.
 By artists for artists.

 Visit our calendar for the latest, and let us know about your events, too!